spikeekips/mitum-doc/ISAAC+-and-Mechanism.md

 * Consensus can be reached through the majority of voting
 * Each round has proposer(leader) and it propose proposal(the transactions for next block)
 * Each node can validate the proposal and vote the state result of proposal
-* If active round is failed to get agreement, goes to next round
+* If acting round is failed to get agreement, goes to next round
-* To start new round, all the nodes in *Active Suffrage Group* should agree to INIT ballot
+* To start new round, all the nodes in *Acting Suffrage Group* should agree to INIT ballot
 * If failed to agree to INIT ballot, next round will be initialized to 0

-Like *PBFT*, the recommended agreement threshold within *Active Suffrage Group* is at least 67%.
+Like *PBFT*, the recommended agreement threshold within *Acting Suffrage Group* is at least 67%.

 ### Phases and Stages